f-charton/f-charton.github.io/roots.md

 I also introduce three alternative measures.
 With the **minimal relative error (min-err)** metrics, a prediction is correct if the relative prediction error is below the 5% tolerance level for at least one root.
 Whereas max-err uses the maximum of relative prediction errors and min-err their minimum, **average relative error (avg-err)** measures the proportion of the $n$ roots predicted within tolerance: min-err therefore corresponds to avg-err=$\frac{1}{n}$ and max_err to avg-err=1.
 Finally, the **number of roots predicted (n-roots)** is the product of the average error by the degree, this allows for comparison between polynomials of different degrees.

 ### Main results
 For the main experiments, transformers are trained on a set of polynomials of degrees 3 to 6 (with an equal proportion of each degree).
 After 400 epochs (120 million examples), the best model achieve a max-err accuracy of 61.3%: all roots are predicted within 5% relative error in more than 61% of the (random) test cases.
 At 2, 1 and 0.5%, the model achieves 41.4, 27.2 and 14.0% accuracy.
 The learning curves for strict tolerance are not saturated after 400 epochs, so more training would improve these results.
-Since these approximate solutions can be refined using efficient numerical techniques, I do not think such additional training is needed.
+Since these approximate solutions can be refined using efficient numerical techniques, I do not think such additional training is warranted.

 Min-err accuracy is 97.2%: the model almost always recovers at least one root.
 Finally, avg-err accuracy is 79.9%: on the whole test set, 4 roots out of 5 are correctly predicted.